Revising & Editing

 Self-check

 You should always read through your writing to identify mistakes you have made.
 As you revise your own work, you may need to add, delete, or move text.
-Write down or mark anythin that you want to ask a friend/tutor to help you with.
+Write down or mark anything that you want to ask a friend/tutor to help you with.

 Here is a general list of questions you can use to check your writing: